 Parliamentary Career, 2015 - Present

-Alex Chalk was first elected as the Member of Parliament (MP) for Cheltenham in May 2015 and was re-elected in 2017.
+Alex Chalk was first elected as the Member of Parliament (MP) for Cheltenham in May 2015.
+He was re-elected in 2017 and 2019.

 Justice Select Committee

 In June 2015, Alex was appointed to the Justice Select Committee, which scrutinises the Government's decisions relating to the justice system.
 Alex's membership of the Committee continued until he was appointed as PPS to the Department of Education in 2018.